Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 SSLEngine on

-SSLCertificateFile /etc/ssl/certs/itsatestsite_online.crt
+SSLCertificateFile /etc/ssl/certs/yourdomain_com.crt

-SSLCertificateKeyFile /etc/ssl/private/PRIVATEKEY.key
+SSLCertificateKeyFile /etc/ssl/private/private_key.key

 SSLCertificateChainFile /etc/ssl/certs/My_CA_Bundle.ca-bundle